damohammed/task1/tasks/task4/README.md

 Then it created a new image with new id

 Then I have typed docker's ip address on browser, then it showed me the welcome page of nginx.

+<h1><b>TASK 3.2</b></h1>

+I have created a docker-compose file in order to create a new variable DEVOPS with my username

+So there I am specifying my image with tag, that I have built previously, and then I am giving it a new environment DEVOPS=mukhammadamin9801

+Then I ran docker-compose up, it created env.

+Then I typed:
+<b>docker exec <container_id> bash -c 'echo "$DEVOPS"'</b>

+output:

+<b>mukhammadamin9801</b>

 <h1><b>TASK 4</b></h1>